top of page

 The role of each police minister is to oversee the police force within their state or territory.
 It involves ensuring it effectively fulfills its duties, and representing the police in government and public matters.
 The police minister is accountable for the overall performance and management of the police force in their jurisdiction.
 This includes strategic planning, funding and resource allocation, and ensuring the police force is operating effectively.
 They play a key role in developing and implementing policies related to policing and law enforcement.
 They also work on legislation related to policing, often in consultation with their department and other stakeholders.

 They represent the police force in government and to the public.
 In some cases, the police minister may also be involved in coordinating with other government agencies or jurisdictions on law enforcement matters.
-Police ministers generally do not get involved in public discussions about toxic police behaviours, preferring that to be handled by the appointed independent watchdog organisation or Police Commissioner.
+Police ministers generally do not get involved in public discussions about police misconduct, preferring that to be handled by the appointed independent watchdog organisation or Police Commissioner.

 Police Professional Standards Units